matiskay/html-similarity/README.rst

 We use sequence comparison fo the html tags to compute the structural similarity instead of tree edit distance because tree edit distance is slower than sequence comparison.

-The idea of sequence comparison was taken from [Page Compare](https://github.com/TeamHG-Memex/page-compare).
+The idea of sequence comparison was taken from `Page Compare <https://github.com/TeamHG-Memex/page-compare>`.

 Style Similarity